Today's Articles

 Belize Gains Independence From Britain

 *On this date in 1981, Belize gained independence from Britain.
-The History of Belize dates back thousands of years.
+Its history dates back thousands of years.

 A century later, the total slave population numbered about 2,300.
 Most slaves were born in Africa, and many slaves at first maintained African ethnic identifications and cultural practices.
 Gradually, however, slaves assimilated, and a new, synthetic Kriol culture was formed.
 Slavery in the settlement was associated with the extraction of timber because treaties forbade the production of plantation crops.
 As the trade shifted to mahogany in the last quarter of the 18th century, the slave owners needed more money, land, and slaves for large-scale operations.
 The chattel slave experience, though different from that on plantations in other regional colonies, was oppressive.
 They were frequently the objects of "extreme inhumanity," as a report published in 1820 stated.